-Resources available to applicants on website and/or hard copy:
+Resources available to applicants on website and/or hard copy by request:

 - 1. Massage Therapists Educated Outside Ontario (includes a description of the profession and general information about registration processes). - 2.
-Credential and Prior Learning Assessment Application which includes a description of the requirements and process.

-- 3. CPLA application process flowchart of registration process for CPLA applicants. - 4.
+Credential and Prior Learning Assessment Application which includes a description of the requirements and process. - 3.
+CPLA application process flowchart of registration process for CPLA applicants. - 4.
 Information about working in the health care sector in Ontario which links to the Health Force Ontario website. - 5.
-Application form for registration under the Mutual Recognition Agreement, including information about the registration requirements, process and costs. - 6.
+Registration Transfer Request Form for registration under the Agreement, on Internal Trade including information about the registration requirements, process and costs. - 6.
 Information on the examination process, fees, schedule and a candidate handbook. - 7.
-List of approved tutors who can be used for examination preparation. a course providing orientation to massage therapy practice in Ontario, and/or preparation for the examinations. - 8.
-Standards and Regulations e-Workshop to run by the College to orient applicants to the Standards of Practice and the Regulations governing the profession in Ontario. - b) Describe how your organization provides information to applicants about these resources.
+List of approved tutors who can be used for examination preparation. a course providing orientation to massage therapy practice in Ontario, and/or preparation for the examinations.

+- 8. Standards and Regulations e-Workshop run by the College to orient applicants to the Standards of Practice and the Regulations governing the profession in Ontario. - b) Describe how your organization provides information to applicants about these resources.

 These resources are available through the College website or in hard copy.
-Applicants who inquire about resources will be directed to the website or the documents will be mailed or e-mailed to them.
+Applicants who inquire about resources will be directed to the website or the documents will be mailed or e-mailed/sent the URLfor them.